 GHG Protocol Scope 3 Spatial Mapping

-The critical pipeline stage for this domain is spatial allocation and activity data georeferencing.
-At this juncture, tabular procurement datasets are joined with geospatial boundaries, satellite-derived land cover rasters, and transport network topologies.
-The pipeline must handle heterogeneous coordinate systems, resolve spatial drift across temporal snapshots, and apply cloud masking to optical remote sensing inputs before emission factors are spatially weighted.
-Without deterministic spatial routing, Scope 3 inventories risk double-counting, misallocation across jurisdictional boundaries, or unverifiable aggregation that fails third-party verification.
+Scope 3 spatial mapping executes during the spatial allocation and activity-data georeferencing stage, positioned between raw activity-data ingestion and emission-factor application.
+At this juncture, tabular procurement datasets are joined with administrative boundaries, satellite-derived land-cover rasters, and transport-network topologies.
+The stage must reconcile heterogeneous coordinate systems, resolve spatial drift across temporal snapshots, and apply cloud masking to optical inputs before emission factors are spatially weighted.
+Without deterministic spatial routing, Scope 3 inventories risk double-counting, misallocation across jurisdictional boundaries, or unverifiable aggregation.

 import structlog